Khushi-Balia/le-transpiler/README.md

 - Syntax Analysis (Parsing)
 - Code generation
 ----
-## implementation details of transpiler
+## Implementation details of transpiler
 ---
 ### 1) **LEXING**
 - Also known as tokenization, it converts a sequence of characters (string) to lexemes